CalcProgrammer1/OpenRGB/Documentation/OpenRGBSDK.md

 ### Client Only [Size: 0]

 The client uses this ID to call the SetCustomMode() function of an RGBController device.
 The packet contains no data.
-The `pkt_dev_idx` of this request's header indicates which controller you are calling SetCustomMode() on.
+The `pkt_dev_id` of this request's header indicates which controller you are calling SetCustomMode() on.
+See the [Device IDs](#device-ids) section for more information.

 ## NET_PACKET_ID_RGBCONTROLLER_UPDATEMODE

 ### Client Only [Size: Variable]

 The client uses this ID to call the UpdateMode() function of an RGBController device.
 The packet contains a data block.
 The format of the data block is shown below.
-The `pkt_dev_idx` of this request's header indicates which controller you are calling UpdateMode() on.
+The `pkt_dev_id` of this request's header indicates which controller you are calling UpdateMode() on.
+See the [Device IDs](#device-ids) section for more information.

 | Size                | Format                    | Name                | Protocol Version | Description                                            |
 | ------------------- | ------------------------- | ------------------- | ---------------- | ------------------------------------------------------ |